 Double-entry bookkeeping is an accounting system where every transaction is recorded in two accounts: a debit to one account and a credit to another.
 For example, if a business takes out a $5,000 loan, the cash (asset) account is debited to $5,000 and the outstanding debt (liability) account is credited $5000.
 This means cash and outstanding debt are now increased by the same amount.

 In this article, we’ll cover:

-- For example, a copywriter buys a new laptop computer for her business for $1000.
-She credits her technology expense account $1000 and debits her cash account $1000.
+For example, a copywriter buys a new laptop computer for her business for $1,000.
+She credits her technology expense account for $1,000 and debits her cash account for $1,000.
 This is because her technology expense assets are now worth $1000 more and she has $1000 less in cash.

 The Accounting Equation